What do they all have in common?

 The next day, after two soccer games, I rushed to go meet up with the Guidette to celebrate her birthday.
 Another reminder of a strong friendship, my longest friendship to date.
 I love how I was able to blend newer friendships, the Bestest and her, and now they are basically best friends too.
 We all have friends that we’ve met through various jobs we’ve held, and I was lucky enough to maintain a handful of very strong friendships from my Nordstrom and Red Bull days.
 Friendships that are some of my closest friends, my Ride or Dies!
 But the best part is, they’ve brought new friends into my life as well and they’ve also blended with my childhood friends too.

-I completely empathize with the other side of the spectrum of less friendships.
+I completely empathize with the other side of the spectrum of fewer friendships.
 It’s not how I chose to roll, but I can see how others are not like myself in this way.
 I can see where only keeping a close couple of friends is more important than having a larger spectrum to surround yourself with.
 I don’t think it’s the quantity that matters, more so the quality.
 Are these humans you want around on your happiest and worst days?
 Will they support you through all things in life?
 At least to me, those are the questions I ask myself when choosing to spend my time with people.
 Time is the most valuable thing you can give to someone, friend, family, or significant other, so chose wisely.

 The common denominator is friendship, not the length or quantity, but the quality…